 Timmy received his PhD from the University of Antwerp, with a dissertation on re-enactment in European contemporary dance.
 His research interests include the reiterative nature of dance and performance in relation to archivization, documentation, and historiography.
-He has published on these topics in journals as Performance Research, Tanz, and Muséologies, as well as in the edited collections Performing Memory in Art and Popular Culture (Routledge, 2013), Moments: A History of Performance in 10 Acts (ZKM, 2013), and The Oxford Handbook of Dance and Reenactment (Oxford University Press, 2017), and The Routledge Companion to Dance Studies (Routledge, forthcoming).
+He has published on these topics in journals as Performance Research, Tanz, and Muséologies, as well as in the edited collections Performing Memory in Art and Popular Culture (Routledge, 2013), Moments: A History of Performance in 10 Acts (ZKM, 2013), The Oxford Handbook of Dance and Reenactment (Oxford University Press, 2017), and The Routledge Companion to Dance Studies (Routledge, forthcoming).

 Other recent publications include the co-edited volume The Great European Stage Directors, Vol. 8: Pina Bausch, Romeo Castellucci, Jan Fabre (with Luk Van den Dries, Bloomsbury Methuen Drama, 2018) and the guest-edited special issue “State of the Art”: Contemporary and Historical Perspectives on Theater Studies in Flanders (Documenta, 2019).
 Timmy is a member of the editorial boards of the Flemish theatre journals FORUM+ and Documenta.

 For more, follow Timmy on Academia.edu